mikep79/solo-project/README.md

 - [x] Send info from service to server to dB with testObj event.
 - [x] Add inputs for new create event to DOM.
 - [x] Send new event info from DOM to dB.
+- [x] Refactored access tags array into access tags object with boolean values.
+- [x] Added access buttons.
+Modified schema.
+Basic functionality of access tags complete.

 #Notes
 - sample time:   2014-01-17T16:00:00.000Z
+- For icons, go to bookmarked office of disability rights and use content or link to relevant pages, so users can hover over an icon to "find out more" (what that means).
 - check: make sure in get events function in user.service.js, that "events: []" are removed before displaying on DOM (if problematic, use ng-if to remove)
 - syntax for create new event (POST): db.users.updateOne({ username: "" }, { $push: { events: { name: "", description: "", location: { name: '', street: '', city: '', state: '', zip: ''}, time_start: "", time_end: "", count: null, access_tags: [], content_tags: []  } } });